Russian cruiser Bayan (1900)

-The cruiser Bayan (Russian: Баян) was the name ship of the four Bayan-class armoured cruisers built for the Imperial Russian Navy in the first decade of the 20th century.
+Bayan (Russian: Баян) was the name ship of the four Bayan-class armoured cruisers built for the Imperial Russian Navy in the first decade of the 20th century.
 The ship had to be built in France because there was no available capacity in Russia.
 Bayan was assigned to the First Pacific Squadron after completion and based at Port Arthur from the end of 1903.
 She suffered minor damage during the Battle of Port Arthur at the beginning of the Russo-Japanese War of 1904–05 and supported destroyers as they patrolled outside the harbour.
 After bombarding Japanese positions in July 1904, the ship struck a mine and was out of action for the next several months.
 Bayan was sunk during the Siege of Port Arthur and was then salvaged by the Japanese after the war.

 Renamed Aso by the Imperial Japanese Navy (IJN) she served as a training ship after extensive repairs.
 The ship was converted into a minelayer in 1917 and was decommissioned in 1930 to serve as a target ship.
 She was eventually sunk as a target in 1932.